SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 MCU applications can be developed, compiled, and run on the SiWx917 using the WiSeConnect SDK v3.x extension (or **WiSeconnect 3** extension) on Simplicity Studio.
 NWP firmware is available as a pre-built binary with the WiSeConnect SDK package.
 See the [Getting Started](http://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) documentation for more details.

 >**Note:** RTOS support is available at Application and Service level.
-Applications developers should ensure to use right RTOS primitives when accessing MCU peripherals from multiple SW threads.When using RTOS, need to configure interrupt priorities for all MCU interrupts being used in the application.
+Applications developers must use the correct RTOS primitives when accessing MCU peripherals from multiple SW threads.
+When using RTOS, developers need to configure interrupt priorities for all MCU interrupts being used in the application.

 ## Software Architecture